Functorial Neural Architectures from Higher Inductive Types: From Types to Categories

 \subsection{Neural networks as parametric maps}

-To land the compilation functor, we need a target category whose morphisms are neural networks.
-Following Cruttwell et al.~\cite{cruttwell2022categorical} and Gavranovi\'c et al.~\cite{gavranovic2024categorical}, a neural network layer is a \textbf{parametric map} $(\Theta,\, f : \Theta \times X \to Y)$---a morphism in the category $\Para(\cat{Smooth})$ parameterized by weights $\theta \in \Theta$.
-Composing two layers pairs their parameter spaces: $(\Theta_1 \times \Theta_2,\; g \circ f)$.
-Fong, Spivak, and Tuy\'eras~\cite{fong2019backprop} show that gradient descent defines a monoidal functor from $\Para$ to a category of learners, so anything landing in $\Para$ is trainable by backpropagation.
+To land the compilation functor, we need a target whose morphisms are neural networks, understood as parametric maps.
+One can formulate this in a convenient category of spaces and continuous maps; when the target has a smooth structure, we use the smooth version.
+Let $\cat{Smooth}$ denote the Cartesian monoidal category of finite-dimensional smooth manifolds and smooth maps (with monoidal product $\times$ and unit the one-point manifold).

+Following Cruttwell et al.~\cite{cruttwell2022categorical} and Gavranovi\'c et al.~\cite{gavranovic2024categorical}, the \textbf{parametric construction} $\Para(\cat{Smooth})$ has the same objects as $\cat{Smooth}$ and morphisms $(\Theta_f,\, f : \Theta_f \times X \to Y)$ where $\Theta_f$ is a smooth parameter manifold and $f$ is smooth.
+If $(\Theta_f,f):X\to Y$ and $(\Theta_g,g):Y\to Z$, their composite is As Cruttwell et al.\ discuss, $\Para(\cat{Smooth})$ is naturally a bicategory whose composition is associative only up to the coherent isomorphisms supplied by Cartesian-product associators in $\cat{Smooth}$; we work with its strictification, which is biequivalent and is in any case what our discrete point-cloud implementation realizes (list concatenation is strictly associative).

+Fong, Spivak, and Tuy\'eras~\cite{fong2019backprop} show how gradient-based learning can be organized functorially for parametric maps, providing the categorical link between morphisms of $\Para(\cat{Smooth})$ and trainable neural architectures.
+In implementations with ReLU networks, the same construction is realized in the corresponding category of continuous piecewise-smooth maps; the functoriality results below use only structural concatenation and boundary conditions, not differentiability.

-Our compilation functor targets a subcategory: it maps each generator of $\pi_1(X)$ to a parametric loop in $\Para(\cat{Smooth})$, and composition in $\pi_1$ maps to concatenation of loop segments.
+Our compilation functor targets a loop category $\ParLoop(X)$, defined precisely in Definition~\ref{def:parloop}, built from parametric maps in the sense above.
+Its objects are parametric loops satisfying the basepoint boundary condition, and its monoidal product is loop concatenation.
+Each generator of $\pi_1(X)$ is mapped to such a parametric loop, and concatenation of words in $F$ is mapped to concatenation of loop segments.
 Functoriality of this map is compositional generalization.
-The next section makes this concrete.